The Best Sydney Harbour Cruise Experiences in 2023

 Sydney Harbour Lunch Cruises

 Get the full Sydney experience on a seafood buffet lunch cruise as you feast on prawns, oysters and more while you travel around the harbour.
-Learn more about the Emerald City from the experienced onboard staff who offer interesting commentary throughout the journey.
+Learn more about Emerald City from the experienced onboard staff who offer interesting commentary throughout the journey.

-Once you have finished lunch, you still have plenty of time to head on deck and snap the harbour’s icons.
+Once you have finished lunch, you still have plenty of time to head on the deck and snap the harbour’s icons.

 Jet Boating